 Flash ALERTS is Kent State’s official emergency text notification system to notify subscribers of critical information no matter what time it is or where they are in the world.
 Flash ALERTS expands the university's ability to send critical news and information to the university community during campus emergencies.

 Early Alert is a reporting system that allows faculty to identify students who are presenting patterns that may lead to academic difficulty.
 It helps partner them with other campus resources & professionals in order to provide proactive assistance to students.

 Kent State University’s Care Teams are cross-divisional crisis management committees that collaboratively assesses and coordinates a response to students identified as reasonably posing a potential threat to self, others, or the University community.
 Referrals can be made to the Dean of Students at 330.672.4050.
 The Dean of Students can also serve as a resource or coordinate a unified institutional response along with the regional campus’ Care Teams.

 Step Up Speak Out

-This program is a collaborative effort by Kent State University Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+This program is a collaborative effort by Kent State University Counseling and Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.

 TITLE IX: SEE IT, STATE IT, STOP IT